 JUMP TO

-While every production is different and the number of people working behind the camera will vary depending on budget, timeframe, and myriad other details, you should be familiar with every job you could find on an extremely robust crew.
+While every production is different and the number of people working behind the camera will vary depending on budget, timeframe, and myriad other details, you should be familiar with every job you could find on a film crew.
 Not only will this knowledge help inform your future career path, but it’s also extremely useful in understanding how departments work together to make something come to life.

-Below, we break down each of the major crew departments, the most common positions within each, and the hierarchy.
+Here is a breakdown of the major crew departments, the most common positions within each, and hierarchies.
 Click through for details including career trajectory, earning potential, and what skills you need for each job.

 Production